-As a filmmaker, Jack has created films for dancers Marcelo Gomes and Julie Kent, institutions including the Juilliard School and Quest Magazine, as well as music videos for bands and ensembles.
-Jack is also a co-creator and producer of The Roof, a collaborative film series he created with dancer Liana Kleinman which features New York based choreographers and composers.
+As a filmmaker, Jack has created films for The Juilliard School and Quest Magazine, dancers Marcelo Gomes and Julie Kent, as well as music videos for bands and ensembles.
+He is a co-creator and producer of The Roof, a collaborative film and performance series he created with dancer Liana Kleinman which features New York–based choreographers and composers.

 Jack was the recording engineer for ShoutHouse’s album “Cityscapes”, released by New Amsterdam Records in June of 2019.
 He has recently produced recordings for artists including Molly Joyce, Nina Grollman, Will Healy and Noah Halpern, as well as the score for Always Summer, a short film by Alexa Eve.